Gxesan/IMU-Low-Latency-Project/README.md

 A UIUC ECE major's embedded systems project

 ## **Project Overview**
 This project aims to implement a low-latency IMU-based motion tracking system utilizing Python real-time visualization.
-The system reads accelerometer and gyroscope data from the IMU, which then sends the data to a PC over USB serial, estimating roll/pitch orientation using a complementary filter.
+This project implements a low-latency IMU tracking system using the STM32F411RE MCU and an ICM-20948 IMU.
+Motion data are sampled over SPI, which is then processed on the MCU to stream it to a PC over UART-to-USB, and then finally visualized in real time using Python and Teleplot.

 ## **Definition of Latency**
-In this project, the exact “latency” that was measured was MCU execution latency, also commonly known as interrupt latency.
+In this project, the exact “latency” that was measured was MCU execution latency.
 MCU execution latency can be defined as the total CPU time consumed from fetching the sensor data to sending it to the PC.
 Execution time was measured by setting a GPIO pin to high immediately before the SPI sensor started reading data, and it was then turned low as soon as the UART transmission function finished.

 ## **Hardware Components**
-- Embedded System Development Board: STM32 NUCLEO-F411RE
+- Embedded System Development Board: STM32 NUCLEO-F411RE (configured to an internal 16 MHz HSI clock during latency measurements)
 - IMU: ICM-20948
 - Digilent Breadboard
 - Oscilloscope: Digilent Analog Discovery 3